-Mother's Day Gift Guide for Apple Lovers
+Back to School Gift Guide for Apple Lovers

 Philips Hue

-The Hue White and Color Ambiance A19 Bulb Starter Kit (3rd Generation) lets mom control light with her iPhone, iPad... or her voice.
+The Hue White and Color Ambiance A19 Bulb Starter Kit (3rd Generation) makes it possible to control lights with an iPhone, iPad ... or even your voice.
 Tired of snow or rain and want some sun?
 "Make the light white!"
 Ready to watch Game of Thrones?
-"Make the living room red!"
-Forget to turn off a light when already in bed... or at the mall?
-"Turn off the lights".
-Mom's already have powerful voices, but with Philips Hue, Siri, and Alexa, even the lights listen!
+"Make the dorm room red!"
+Forget to turn off a light when already in bed ... or at the mall?
+"Turn off the lights."
+School can be chaotic, but room lighting can make it a little more relaxing, or at least start a conversation with a new roommate.

 $200 Buy Now